Prelude: Union at war

 “Open bomb drawers one to five”, Came the next command from Captain Summers.

-The weapon system officer of the planet bomber touched the neccesary controls on his station.
+The weapon system officer of the planet bomber touched the necessary controls on his station.

 On each side of the almost boxy hull of huge drawers were pushed out, almost like the drawers of an ancient filing cabinet.
-Two one each side and each of the racks held two thousand warheads; forty ton self-propelled crust buster bombs.
+Two on each side and each of the racks held two thousand warheads; forty-ton self-propelled crust buster bombs.
 Each of these Deep Penetrators held enough energy to pulverize a small moon.